sharpiechen/portfolio_2018/_posts/2018-01-12-thought-leadership.md

     <img src="{{site.url}}/assets/img-asset-5a.jpg">
 </a>
 <p>
     At <a href="http://narrativescience.com" target="_blank">Narrative Science</a>, I’ve given multiple presentations to the product team about how design processes and best practices for working with designers.
-The goal of these presentations was to help product team members understand that UX design is more than just crafting a pretty design.
-UX design is about engaging users through delightful exeriences and using design to solve complex problems.
-It helped shift the mindset of members away from specific features and solutions, and back to the larger problem at hand.
+The goal of these presentations was to help product team members understand that UX design is more than just crafting a pretty design -- UX design is about engaging users through delightful exeriences and using design to solve complex problems.
+They helped product team members understand how to leverage the design team's expertise to collaborately build a more user-centered product.
 </p>

 <div class="work__page__attach__container--video" style="position:relative;width:100%;height:0;padding-bottom:56.25%;margin-bottom:20px;">